helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 There are many other methods that can reward this type of coverage with different levels of accuracy or effort.

 Some alternatives are:
- - manually assign reward weights to each hex based on seperately determined value of each area.
+ - Manually assign reward weights to each hex based on seperately determined value of each area.
 This requires a lot of manual work to determine appropriate rewards per area and will cause a lot of pushback as each hex is debated.
  - Increase fidelity of density calculation by not relying on hexs and using more direct density measurements.
 Each hotspot can be modeled as a gaussian to determine density, or heuristics from real-world observations can determine the information gained by each hotspots transmission compared to their neighbor and scale rewards accordingly
  - Ideal density can be encouraged by adjusting staking fees according to local density.
 One problem with this method is the density assessment can only be evaluated once.